One time-honoured pastime for Singaporeans like my Uncle John (name changed for privacy reasons) is in queueing up to buy 4D.

 Using the above charts on spreading out 4D bets, it is obvious that while concentrating your money in fewer bets gives you a better chance of a windfall, you also have huge uncertainty in returns.
 On the other hand, if you were to take more bets, the variance of outcome narrows, and there is a greater certainty that we get the mathematically expected returns (or loss of 0.341 per $1 put in 4D).

-Similarly, spread your investments over countries, sectors, and companies so that you are as diversified as possible, giving you a better chance to capture the growth of the world economy from capitalism.
+In a similar way, spread your investments over countries, sectors, and companies so that you are as diversified as possible, to get a better chance to capture economic growth.